Catherine D. DeAngelis

 Catherine D. DeAngelis is the first woman and the first pediatrician to become editor of the Journal of the American Medical Association (JAMA).
 She has also edited several additional medical journals.
 Before assuming the editor's position at JAMA in 2000, DeAngelis was a professor and Vice Dean of Faculty at the Johns Hopkins School of Medicine.
+She is the 2015 recipient of the John Howland Award, the most prestigious award given by the American Pediatric Society (APS).

 Background and training

 DeAngelis was born and raised in Old Forge, Lackawanna County, Pennsylvania.
 She completed a three-year registered nurse program at the Scranton State General Hospital School of Nursing in 1960 and worked at the Columbia University Medical Center, then known as the Columbia-Presbyterian Medical Center.
 DeAngelis wished to become a medical doctor, and her high school chemistry teacher both advised her to apply to college and supported her application.
 While attending Wilkes University, DeAngelis continued to work as a nurse, started a clinic, and pursued medical research in immunology.
 She then moved to the University of Pittsburgh, continuing her research and teaching and working in the library to put herself through medical school.
 She obtained her MD in 1969.